 Twist, is the relative trim of your sail from top to bottom.
-Your sail has a lot of twist when the top of the leech is open and when you have a closed leech, this is described as little twist.
+Your sail has a lot of twist when the top of the leech is open.
+When you have a closed leech, this is described as little twist.
+Twist’s Importance and When to Use It

-The effect of an increase in twist is a reduction of power and reducing twist adds power up to the point where the sail stalls and power drops.
+The effect of an increase in twist is a reduction of power.
+Reducing twist adds power up to the point where the sail stalls and power drops.

 Twist in your sails is necessary because of surface friction.
-The wind is stronger the higher you go than it is at the surface and this is referred to as wind gradient.
+The wind is stronger the higher you go than it is at the surface.
+This is referred to as wind gradient.

-True wind and boat speed combine to create apparent wind and the stronger true wind higher up creates stronger apparent wind and a wider apparent wind angle aloft.
+True wind and boat speed combine to create apparent wind.
+The stronger true wind higher up creates stronger apparent wind and a wider apparent wind angle aloft.

 The upper part of the sail must be twisted relative to the lower part to match the wider apparent wind angle up high.